 Brand communication doesn't mean pushing out a hard-to-swallow press release that can't get out of the way of its own messaging.
 Successful communication begins with providing useful, timely information that respects the intelligence of your consumers and the media who help inform them.

 We were founded at a time when digital and traditional media collided.
 Our first clients were a social network and a brick-and-mortar retailer.
 We know things about digital media that traditional firms haven't yet learned, and we maintain an understanding of traditional media that digital firms have already lost.
 As true media specialists, we're equally comfortable navigating both worlds.

 If you ever hear us use the word, "leverage," or if we draft a sentence you need to read more than twice, you have the right to end our relationship.
 A wise colleague once said, "If you don't speak like that, don't write like that."

 Not all marketers are publicists, but all publicists need to be marketers.
 Hiring a team of seasoned publicists is like getting two specialties rolled into one.

 Many agencies present you with a team of senior managers, creating the impression they're the ones overseeing your business.
 What often follows is a bait and switch, where your account supervisors begin fluctuating before the ink is dry on the contract.
-Here, who you see is who you get: a professional with years of experience, backed by a reputation for earning results.
+Here, who you see is who you get: a professional with more than a decade of experience, backed by a reputation for earning results.
 You have the principal's email and mobile number, 24/7.

 In a world where nothing seems to happen on time (phone calls, appointments, launch dates...), our team bends over backwards to meet deadlines.